laborin/picojsx/readme.md

 *   **Automatic Updates:** `setState` always trigger efficient reconciliation and patching.
 *   **Natural Focus Preservation:** Focus and cursor position are naturally preserved since elements are patched, not replaced.
 *   **`dangerouslySetInnerHTML`:** An object with a `__html` key (e.g., `{ __html: '<span>Hello</span>' }`) allows you to set raw HTML content inside an element.
 Use with caution as it can expose your users to cross-site scripting (XSS) attacks if the HTML source is not sanitized.
+*   **Built-in Router:** Simple client-side router for single-page applications with support for dynamic routes and parameters.

 ## Installation / Usage